 One of Brazil's first national parks, Aparados da Serra was created to protect Itaimbezinho, one of the most impressive canyons dissecting the plateau in the north of Rio Grande do Sul State.
-In 1992 the Parque Nacional da Serra Geral was established to protect the other great canyons farther north, the Malacara, Churriado, and Fortaleza.
+In 1992 the Parque Nacional da Serra Geral was established to protect the other great canyons farther north, including the Malacara, Churriado, and Fortaleza.
 Winter (June–August) is the best time to take in the spectacular canyon views, as there's less chance of fog.
-The main entrance to the park, the Portaria Gralha Azul, is 20 km (13 miles) southeast of Cambará do Sul, the small town that serves as the park's hub.
+The main entrance to the park, the Portaria Gralha Azul, is 20 km (13 miles) southeast of Cambará do Sul.
 A visitor center provides information on regional flora and fauna, as well as the region's geology and history.
 Beyond the entrance you come to grassy meadows that belie the gargantuan depression ahead.
-A short path (a 45-minute walk, no guide necessary) takes you to the awesome Itaimbezinho Canyon rim, cut deep into the basalt bedrock to create the valley 2,379 feet below.
+A short path (a 45-minute walk, no guide necessary) takes you to the awesome Itaimbezinho canyon rim, cut deep into the basalt bedrock to create the valley 2,379 feet below.
 A more challenging walk within the park is to follow

 The best way to visit the park is to join an organized tour in Porto Alegre that includes an overnight stay in one of the region's pousadas.
 Those visiting Gramado can join a day tour to visit the canyons.

 Parque Nacional dos Aparados da Serra, 95480-000, Brazil